-Double-decker coaches with reclining seats, Wi-Fi, climate controls and wheelchair accessibility depart daily from W. 34th St., btw 11th & 12th aves., traveling to cities in the Northeast and Canada, including Baltimore, Boston, Philadelphia, Washington, D.C., and Toronto.
+Double-decker coaches with reclining seats, Wi-Fi, climate controls and wheelchair accessibility depart daily from W. 34th St., btw 11th & 12th aves., traveling to cities in the Northeast, including Baltimore, Boston, Ithaca, Philadelphia and Washington, D.C.
 Ticket prices start at $1.

 This railroad travels to 120 stations throughout seven counties in New York State.
 Counties include Dutchess, Putnam, Westchester, Bronx, Manhattan, Rockland and Orange.
 Service is also available to New Haven and Fairfield, Connecticut.
 Trains operate daily from 4 am to 2 am.
 On weekdays, peak-period trains east of the Hudson River run every 20-30 minutes, while off-peak trains run every 30-60 minutes.
 On weekends, trains are available on the hour.